Derojuu/exam-complaint-system/README.md

 ## 🎯 Project Overview

 This system provides an efficient platform for students to submit exam complaints and for administrators to manage and respond to these complaints based on their institutional roles and responsibilities.
-The system features automatic database initialization and a robust PostgreSQL backend with UUID-based primary keys.
+The system features automatic database initialization, enterprise-level Row Level Security (RLS), robust PostgreSQL backend with UUID-based primary keys, and a modern responsive interface with comprehensive profile management.

 ## 🚀 Key Features

 ### Student Features
 - **Account Registration & Login**: Secure user authentication system with UUID-based user management
+- **Profile Management**: Complete profile editing with Cloudinary-powered profile picture uploads and real-time sidebar updates
 - **Complaint Submission**: Submit detailed exam complaints with form validation and automatic reference number generation
 - **Complaint Tracking**: Track complaint status and view administrator responses in real-time
 - **Dashboard**: Personal dashboard to view all submitted complaints with advanced filtering
-- **Notifications**: Real-time notification system for complaint updates
+- **Notifications**: Real-time notification system with persistent 'mark all as read' functionality

 ### Admin Features
 - **Role-Based Access Control**: Different access levels based on institutional position